-The MapReduce JobTracker configuration is used to setup behavior of the Hazelcast MapReduce framework.
-Every JobTracker is capable of running multiple MapReduce jobs at once.
+The MapReduce JobTracker configuration sets the behavior of the Hazelcast MapReduce framework.
+Every JobTracker is capable of running multiple MapReduce jobs at the same time.
 Therefore, one configuration is a shared resource for all jobs created by the same JobTracker.
 The configuration gives full control over the expected load behavior and thread counts to be used.

 <job-tracker name="default"> <max-thread-size>0</max-thread-size> <queue-size>0</queue-size> <retry-count>0</retry-count> <chunk-size>1000</chunk-size> <communicate-stats>true</communicate-stats> <topology-changed-strategy>CANCEL_RUNNING_OPERATION</topology-changed-strategy> </job-tracker>

 Config config = new Config(); JobTrackerConfig JTcfg = config.getJobTrackerConfig() JTcfg.setName( "default" ).setQueueSize( "0" ) .setChunkSize( "1000" );

 max-thread-size: The maximum thread pool size of the JobTracker.

 queue-size: The maximum number of tasks that can wait to be processed.
 A value of 0 means an unbounded queue.
 Very low numbers can prevent successful execution since the job might not be correctly scheduled or intermediate chunks are lost.

 retry-count: Currently not used but reserved for later use where the framework will automatically try to restart / retry operations from an available save point.